6 Ways to Better Manage Your Remote Employees

 share this story

 Bringing together a team of differing personalities is hard enough when you’re working together in the same office.
-If you’re spread across different states or continents, it’s even more challenging to maintain strong relationships and a healthy team dynamic.
+If your remote employees are spread across different states or continents, it’s even more challenging to maintain strong relationships and a healthy team dynamic.

 Embracing telecommuting has numerous benefits for businesses, from reducing overhead to improving productivity to attracting (and retaining) talent looking for flexibility.
 But if telecommuters aren’t managed well, it can be a poor experience for everyone involved.
-Here are several ways to effectively manage your remote workers, whether they’re full-time employees or long-time freelancers, and foster a healthy team relationship from afar.
+Here are several ways to effectively manage your remote employees, whether they’re full-time workers or long-time freelancers, and foster a healthy team relationship from afar.

 1. Build personal relationships